 Other resources to research the business people you are buying your home from include the Better Business Bureau, the local Chamber of Commerce, and of course personal recommendations from people you know and trust.

 No matter how well a home is built, if it is improperly installed, it won’t perform the way it is supposed to—providing decades of warmth and shelter for you are your family.
 If the home you are buying was installed after September 1, 2001 the crew installing your home must be certified by the Colorado Division of Housing.
-You can check to see if the installer you, your broker, retailer or developer hired is installed by calling the Division of Housing, or on the internet HERE.
+You can check to see if the installer you, your broker, retailer or developer hired is installed by calling the Division of Housing.

 On top of the inspections that may be performed by your local building department and you lender, each installation needs to be inspected by a certified inspectors.
-A list of certified inspectors is available through the Colorado Division of Housing, and on the internet HERE.
+A list of certified inspectors is available through the Colorado Division of Housing.

 How many decades your factory built home will serve your family is up to you.
 All homes require some upkeep and tender, loving care.
 There are many things you can do to increase the value of your home.
 Add on a garage or decks or porches.
 Landscape your property to showcase your home.
 Above all, take care of your home.
 Nothing shows through like pride of ownership and love.